cybertheory/mcpkit/README.md

 ## 🌐 Registry

+MCP Kit uses the **official MCP registry** (registry.modelcontextprotocol.io) as the primary source for all server data.
+This ensures:

+- ✅ **Authentic Data**: All server information comes directly from the official registry
+- ✅ **Latest Versions**: Automatic updates with the most recent server versions
+- ✅ **Proper Metadata**: Complete package information, environment variables, and installation commands
+- ✅ **Verified Sources**: Only officially registered and verified MCP servers

-The MCP registry is automatically updated from [GitHub](https://github.com/cybertheory/mcpkit) every 30 minutes.
-You can manually refresh using the "Refresh Registry" button in the UI.
+The registry is automatically updated every 30 minutes, and you can manually refresh using the "Refresh Registry" button in the UI.
+If the official registry is unavailable, MCP Kit falls back to cached data to ensure continued operation.

 ## 🚀 Publishing